 - Washington County

-Beaverton’s tax rate for FY 2018-19 is expected to increase by 5 cents to $4.43.
-The 5 cent increase is dedicated to two areas; 3 cents for the Library’s operations and 2 cents for the Police Department’s operations to hire two additional police officers.
-This rate, when applied to Beaverton’s total taxable assessed valuation of $10,243,540,000, will produce revenues of $41,925,288.
+Beaverton’s tax rate for FY 2021-22 is not expected to increase from $4.43 levied last year.
+This rate, when applied to Beaverton’s total taxable assessed valuation of $11.1 billion, will produce revenues of $46.5 million.
 Your $4.43 tax rate is comprised of two components:

-- $0.21 for debt service on the library building and the new Public Safety Building
+- $0.20 for debt service on the new Public Safety Building

 - $4.23 for general government operations (city administration, community programs, community development, public safety, engineering, and library services)

 General government operations tax levy is subject to Measure 50.
 Provisions of Measure 50 established a maximum permanent tax rate.
 The City’s maximum permanent tax rate is $4.62.
 Our citizens approved this new property tax base in November 1996.
 The new tax base will fund public safety needs in proportion to the City’s population growth.